December 12, 2018

 But why are these antibiotics so bad?
 Well, they are fed to animals raised for slaughter to keep spur growth and prevent them from getting sick in crowded and unsanitary conditions.
 Extensive use of antibiotics in animals is creating superbugs that cause illnesses in humans that antibiotics can’t cure, scientists say.
-Further, bacteria are becoming more resistant to antibiotics, making it harder for doctors to treat human diseases, including tuberculosis and pneumonia, the Huffington Post explains.
+Further, bacteria are becoming more resistant to antibiotics, making it harder for doctors to treat tuberculosis, pneumonia and other human diseases, the Huffington Post explains.

 Obviously, even with this effort in mind, the Golden Arches don't stand for "healthy."
 Baby steps, people!